-Whenever I roast a chicken, I either freeze the roasted carcass or make the broth right away.
+Whenever I roast a chicken, I either freeze the roasted carcass or make the broth right away (same goes for making Corn Stock with bare corn cobs).
 The roasted bones yield a deeply colored, flavorful broth.
 Starting with raw chicken yields a lighter, more delicate broth.
 It’s equally delicious and more appropriate for silky soups like Chicken Noodle Soup and creamy dishes like Chicken Pot Pie and Chicken Pot Pie Soup.

 How to Make Homemade Chicken Broth